asdfjkl/yahb/README.md

   /+log:FILENAME           :: same as /log:FILENAME, but always append, i.e.
                               do not not overwrite FILENAME if it exists.

+  /pause                   :: after finishing, wait for the user to press
+                              ENTER before closing the program.
+This
+                              prevents a command-prompt from vanishing
+                              after finishing if run e.g. by Windows' RUNAS command

   /s                       :: also copy all SUBDIRECTORIES of <source-dir>